ruapotato/Lavinder/docs/manual/config/keys.rst

 Keys
 ====

-The ``keys`` variable defines Qtile's key bindings.
+The ``keys`` variable defines Lavinder's key bindings.
 Individual key bindings are defined with :class:`liblavinder.config.Key` as demonstrated in the following example.
 Note that you may specify more than one callback functions.